 The last time I visited, the parking fee was CAD 7.50 all day.
 There is little to no street parking, and at Christmas time, this area is a congestion nightmare as visitors plan to travel there on a dry day.

-If you stay in downtown Vancouver, there is a year-round, free shuttle bus to the park.
+If staying downtown, there is a year-round, free shuttle bus to the park.
 The bus is available for Capilano guests on a first-come, first-served basis.
-Pick-up points are Canada Place, Hyatt Regency Hotel, outside the library at Liberty Square, and Blue Horizon Hotel
+Pick-up points are Canada Place, Hyatt Regency Hotel, outside the library at Liberty Square, and Blue Horizon Hotel.

 Capilano Suspension Bridge Tickets

 Admission fees are subject to tax.
-If you’re a British Columbia resident, as I am, your admission ticket is good for an entire year.
-Remember to bring picture ID like a driver’s license or BC resident card to receive your annual admission card.
+If you’re a British Columbia resident, as I am, admission tickets are good for an entire year.
+Remember to bring picture ID like a driver’s license or BC resident card to receive the annual admission card.

 It’s important to note that the suspension bridge, treetop adventures, and Cliffwalk are not wheelchair accessible.
 Still, anyone arriving at the park in a wheelchair will receive a complimentary pass to the park.
 Also, guests cannot use strollers at the attractions either.

 If you’re looking for 2-for-1 tickets or discounted rates, you’ll likely not find any.
-The Capilano Suspension Bridge Park is a top-rated attraction and doesn’t need to discount its tickets, much like Disney Parks.
+The Capilano Suspension Bridge Park is a top-rated attraction and doesn’t need to discount its tickets.
 However, the park sometimes offers a discount for after 5 pm entries.

 The Laughing Bridge